Wyoming vs. Kent State Famous Idaho Potato Bowl NCAA Football Odds, Plays and Insights | December 21, 2021

 Over/Under Insights

-- Wyoming and its opponents have scored at least 59 points just twice this year.
+- Wyoming has combined with its opponents to put up more than 59 points just two times this year.

-- Tuesday's over/under is 3.2 points higher than the combined 55.8 PPG average of the two teams.

-- These two squads combine to allow 57.6 points per game, 1.4 fewer than this contest's over/under.

-- The average total in Cowboys games this season is 47.5, 11.5 points fewer than Tuesday's over/under of 59 .
+- The average total in Cowboys games this season is 47.5, 11.5 points fewer than Tuesday's total of 59 .

 - The 68.2 PPG average total in Golden Flashes games this season is 9.2 points more than this game's over/under.